atlas-jswank/atlas-pld-05-23/README.md

 #### ToDoApp

-IMplement the todo app using the functional component.
+Implement the todo app using the functional component.
 Reuse the store and reducer from `0-node`.